8rents/hello-codespaces/README.md

 5. A new window will open with a terminal
 6. Test that node is installed `node -v` prints out `v20.17.0`

-### Create a new node app
+## Create a new node app

-In terminal initalize a new node app `package.json` file  by running `npm init` and adjusting any of the settings.
+In the codespaces terminal initalize a new node app `package.json` file  by running `npm init` and adjusting any of the settings.

-> *You can also auto create a `package.json` file using `npm init -y`, however this will not create all of the options in the json array.*
+> **A couple of notes about `package.json` file creation:**
 >
+*You can auto create a `package.json` file using `npm init -y`, however this will not create all of the options in the json array.*
+>
-> *You select the default by hitting enter for each question. *This is better than the `-y` flag because each of the array options will be created for you.**
+> *You can select the default by hitting enter for each question. *This is better than the `-y` flag because each of the array options will be created for you.* You won't have to look up each of the correct key values later.*

 Here's my entry for `npm init`: